Here's Lucy: Syndication and rights issues

 Here's Lucy was not initially offered in syndication when the series ended in 1974 because both I Love Lucy, which was being distributed by Viacom at the time, and The Lucy Show, which was being distributed by Paramount, were still popular in reruns and it was felt that introducing another Lucy series might undermine the success the other two shows were enjoying.
-This would also have put Ball in the position of competing against her former series and former production company for ratings, since she no longer had control of either I Love Lucy or The Lucy Show after selling Desilu Productions to Paramount’s parent company Gulf + Western.
+This would also have put Ball in the position of competing against her former series and former production company for ratings, since she no longer had control of either I Love Lucy or The Lucy Show after selling Desilu Productions to Paramount's parent company Gulf + Western.

 The show was originally offered internationally, first by Paramount Television, then by John Pearson International, a company formed by ex-Desilu/Paramount employee John Pearson, who controls foreign sales of the series.

 CBS retained the rights to run the show in daytime.
 CBS Daytime reran the series weekday mornings from May 2 to November 4, 1977, in the same time-slot that they had previously rerun The Lucy Show from 1968 to 1972, and before that (1959–67) had at various times rerun I Love Lucy.
 Finally, in the fall of 1981, Here's Lucy was put into broadcast syndication first by Telepictures, who had acquired the rights to the series in 1980, and in turn the rights were later transferred to Warner Bros.
 Television Distribution (which acquired Telepictures' successor, Lorimar-Telepictures).
 Here's Lucy was not successful in syndication and was withdrawn in 1985.

 Largely forgotten in the late 1980s and early 1990s and rarely carried by the cable networks, reruns of the series were returned to air by Pax TV in 1998.
 Cozi TV began airing the show on August 11, 2014.
+As of December 29, 2025, Catchy Comedy began airing it.
 The show's current distributor is Paul Brownstein Productions.

 The program was shown in Britain by the BBC fairly soon after it was made, in the Saturday tea-time (mid-afternoon) slot, but it has not been shown often since.

 It was seen in Australia on the GO! channel from 31 May 2010 until November 2010.
 For many years prior to that on Australian television, the show was distributed by Pacific Telecasters Pty.
 Ltd before being later transferred to Warner Bros.
 Television.
 It was a perennial favourite seen on the Nine Network from 1968 to 1988 and in 1992 on ABC Television.
 Prior to GO!, the show screened on Ovation.

 As of 2018, the show is available on Amazon Prime Video in Canada and the USA.
 As of 2019, it is also available on Pluto in the United States, and Tubi.